creativeabhi13/CarParking_Management_System_Using_Cpp/README.md

 • Designed to help beginners get started
 • Lessons start right at the very beginning
-• Progresses slowly with more than 20 helpful videos
-• A big 2 hours 39 Minutes of expert instruction
 • Learn How to Work in C++
 • Master the most common uses of C++